Uvic-SENG321Spring2024/team8-developer/interview-mar13/next-steps.md

 - User Story 5 respond as determined in demo/interview (explain type of payment info)
 - Add user story/requirement for bookkeeper to access payment information

+Issue 73
+- Remove "only" from functional requirements
+- Reword acceptance criteria to focus on what user is able to do, not options on user interface

 Issue 76
 - Explain that "n" means an unlimited number in description (according to textbook)